Counselling, Psychotherapy and Supervision

 When your past is strongly influencing – perhaps distorting – what you are currently doing and experiencing, counselling naturally shades over into psychotherapy.
 It then becomes helpful to look more deeply into your past, perhaps uncovering motives, influences and assumptions that you had not been aware of before.
 When your perception of your past changes your sense of yourself changes.
-Then the work you are doing begins to transform your relationship to your present and your future as well as to others and to the world.
+Then you begin to transform your relationship to the world.

 A supervisor supports his or her supervisees with their – usually professional – work.
 For example, if my supervisee is a counsellor, which most of them are, our work is concerned with the well-being of their clients, with their professional practice, and with their own professional development and life as a counsellor.